July 15, 2019

 (As a side note, she had two beautiful days after that with some very memorable excursions and fantastic views to make up for it).

-We started our hike in the small village of St.Ursen, Urs' namesake (it was not intentional) with highlight this little chapel called the Ursus Chapel, first mentioned in literature in 1424.
+We started our hike in the small village of St.Ursen, Urs' namesake (it was not intentional).
+Highlight was this little chapel called the Ursus Chapel, first mentioned in literature in 1424.

 The interior of the chapel was interesting in that it had a very low wooden ceiling.
 I had never seen one like this before